 I think people know this instinctively but they don’t know how to make it happen.

-They say, “that’s not my voice” when presented with the web copy or video script they’ve hired someone to write.
+They say, “that’s not my voice” when presented with messaging and creative (copy, design) they’ve hired someone to craft for them.

 They say, “I don’t know, that’s just not my voice”.